kaimrdth/MJO-Tools/dashboard/home/README.md

 - The confirmation prompt helps prevent mis-clicks during rapid client check-ins
 - The view dynamically updates throughout the day as new appointments are added or modified

-### 🧠 Next Steps
-- Drop your screenshots into `dashboard/home/images/` and rename them cleanly
-- Add the next subview or feature from the Home dashboard when you're ready (e.g. Waiting Area)
-- Document any additional actions or workflows specific to the Home view

 ---
 *This documentation reflects the current state of the Home view as of the latest AppSheet configuration.*